By Mark Samuel –

 Regardless of the reason, it creates all sorts of problems because those carrying out projects don’t have a clear vision or context of the expectations or the parameters necessary to be successful.
 Then, they do things based on their own individual sensibilities rather than a shared picture of success.

-For a leader to share their outcomes clearly, they must first be clear on the direction, the context of the situation and practicality of their desired outcomes.
-Clear outcomes can include results, key aspects of execution, parameters for achieving those outcomes (i.e., resources) and the timeline for getting results.
+For a leader to share their outcomes clearly, they must first be clear on the direction, the context of the situation, and the practicality of their desired outcomes.
+Clear outcomes can include results, key aspects of execution, parameters for achieving those outcomes (i.e., resources), and the timeline for getting results.
 This picture of success can also include “habits of collective execution” necessary for effectively involving others in the accomplishment of those outcomes.
 This requires shared ownership for the picture of success and shared accountability to get it done, problem-solve breakdowns along the way, and learn and adjust as you take steps toward it.

 Being a leader is one of the most important and rewarding positions in an organization.
 But falling into these four traps can drastically reduce both quality of experience as well as business outcomes.
 To avoid these traps, stay focused on business results, implement shared accountability within the team, value learning and adjustment over perfectionism, and work to clearly outline your expectations and desired outcome.